oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    For more information, see [Using Multiple Models](https://github.com/oracle/weblogic-deploy-tooling#using-multiple-models) in the WebLogic Deploy Tooling documentation.

  - There is no way to directly delete an attribute from an MBean that's already been specified by a model file.
-The work-around is to do this using two model files: (a) add a model file that deletes the named bean/resource that is a parent to the attribute you want to delete, and (b) add another subsequent model file that fully defines the named bean/resource but without the attribute you want to delete.
+The work-around is to do this using two model files: add a model file that deletes the named bean/resource that is a parent to the attribute you want to delete, and add another model file that will be loaded after the first one, which fully defines the named bean/resource but without the attribute you want to delete.

  - There is no way to directly change the MBean name of an attribute.
 Instead, you can remove a named MBean using the `!` syntax as described above, and then add a new one as a replacement.

  - You cannot change the domain name at runtime.

- - The following types of runtime update configuration haven't been tested and are _not_ supported in this release of Model in Image.
-If you need to make these kinds of updates, consider shutting down your domain entirely before making the change:
+ - The following types of runtime update configuration are _not_ supported in this release of Model in Image.
+If you need to make these kinds of updates, shut down your domain entirely before making the change:
    * Domain topology (cluster members)
    * Network channel listen address, port, and enabled configuration
    * Server and domain log locations